85ip9gh/cube-store-application/README.md

     - WARNING: images load extremely slowly because the images are sent to frontend from backend encoded in base64 and as a result, the json file is large.
 I'll create a loading animation to play while the images are getting fetched from the backend api.

 ## Architecture:
-- Angular as front-end using Tailwind CSS and Material Framework
+- Angular as front-end using Tailwind CSS and Material Framework components
 - Node as back-end api to retrieve cubes and proceed to checkout
     - REST api
 - Stripe for payment handling